Chanakya A. Sethi

-Chanakya Sethi is an Associate at Wilkinson Walsh + Eskovitz LLP, resident in the firm’s New York office.
+Chanakya Sethi is an Associate at Wilkinson Walsh + Eskovitz, resident in the firm’s New York office.
 He has represented corporate and individual clients in a broad range of matters, including federal criminal cases, consumer class actions, intellectual property disputes, and government investigations.
 His experience spans all three levels of the federal courts, as well as international arbitration.

 Chan grew up in Toronto and graduated from Princeton University in 2007, where he was editor-in-chief of The Daily Princetonian.
-He has law degrees from Osgoode Hall Law School in Toronto, where he graduated first in his class, and Yale Law School.
+Chan has law degrees from Osgoode Hall Law School in Toronto, where he graduated first in his class, and Yale Law School.
 Following law school, Chan clerked for Justice Michael J. Moldaver of the Supreme Court of Canada and Judge Ronnie Abrams of the U.S. District Court for the Southern District of New York.
 Before attending law school, Chan worked for two years in the legal department of a leading global investment bank.

 Before joining the firm, Chan practiced at Williams & Connolly LLP.